 RTS Bus System

-RTS is Gainesville’s local bus system, and UF students pay a transportation fee as part of their tuition that allows them to take the bus anywhere on or off campus.
+RTS is Gainesville’s local bus system, and UF students pay a transportation fee as part of their tuition that allows them to take the bus anywhere on or off-campus.
 Routes run throughout campus and Gainesville.
 To ride, students must present their Gator-1 ID to the driver.
 For bus routes and maps, go to go-rts.com.

-Bike locks are another essential safety feature in preventing theft and should be used at all times on and off campus.
+Bike locks are another essential safety feature in preventing theft and should be used at all times on and off-campus.
 For more information visit the UFPD website.

 Motorcycles and Scooters

 Parking for scooters and motorcycles is available in several locations throughout campus but, like cars, they also require a parking decal purchased through Transportation and Parking Services.
 Scooter and motorcycle riders must obey all traffic laws, including the 20-mph speed limit on campus and they cannot ride on the sidewalk.
-Helmets are required to be worn by students under 21 years old and are recommended for all students.
+Helmets are required to be worn by students under 21 years old but are recommended for all students.
 Locks are another important feature and should be used on scooters or motorcycles when parked.

 There are plenty of complexes and houses within walking distance of UF.
 Be sure to stay hydrated and keep an umbrella with you for the unpredictable Florida weather.
-For safety purposes, follow all crosswalk signals, stay on the sidewalk, don’t walk home alone in the dark and always be aware of your surroundings.
+For safety purposes, follow all crosswalk signals, stay on the sidewalk, don’t walk home alone in the dark, and always be aware of your surroundings.